dylan-k/i3buntu/README.md

 * An internet connection.

 # Default Ubuntu packages
-The standard Ubuntu distribution comes preinstalled with a number of standard packages.
+The standard Ubuntu distribution comes pre-installed with several standard packages.
 This project tries to determine what packages allow for the desired Ubuntu setup to be made.
-As of this writing (July 15, 2016) the most recent version of Ubuntu is Ubuntu 16.04, and a complete list of all preinstalled packages is to be found in the following manifest file: http://releases.ubuntu.com/xenial/ubuntu-16.04-desktop-amd64.manifest.

 # Installation

 ##### 1. Download and install Ubuntu Server

-Go to the website and download ubuntu server 20.04 https://ubuntu.com/ then install it
+Go to the Ubuntu website and download ubuntu server 20.04 https://ubuntu.com/ then install it.

 ##### 2. Download and prepare the i3buntu installation files